 The OFM must collaborate with the Washington Student Achievement Council, the Employment Security Department, the Department of Retirement Systems, nonprofit entities, local government representatives, and other public service employers to develop a statewide initiative to improve access and remove barriers to the PSLF program.
 A plan for a statewide initiative must be developed and submitted to the higher education committees of the Legislature by December 1, 2024.

 Public Service Loan Forgiveness Employment Certification Program.

 The OFM must develop a program for state agencies to certify employment for the purpose of the PSLF program by July 1, 2023.
-State agencies must certify employment for the PSLF program beginning July 1, 2023.
-If a state agency does not certify employment directly with the USDOE, the state agency must annually provide notice of renewal and a copy of the PSLF form with employer information and employment certification sections completed, reflecting at least the last 12 months of employment to:
+State agencies must certify employment for the PSLF program by July 1, 2023.
+If a state agency does not certify employment directly with the USDOE, the state agency must annually provide notice of renewal and a copy of the PSLF form with employer information and employment certification sections completed reflecting at least the last 12 months of employment to:

 A state agency must seek permission from its employees prior to certifying their employment, and an employee may opt out at any time.
 A state agency must not unreasonably delay in certifying employment.
 A state agency may send the information for certification directly to the USDOE if permitted, notwithstanding other provisions of law.